ariffyasri/FLC/README.md

 ##Synopsis

 Fuzzy Logic Controller Web Based is an application to help you create a fuzzy application.
 This application has the same function like MATLAB Fuzzy Logic Toolbox but not so complete like theirs!

 ##Tutorial

+You need to download/clone this repository then put it in your server.
+Just open it with browser then you can start!

 1)First just click button "Start Fuzziness!"